Super Lawyers - Badge

 Overlooking Risk Factors

-When evaluating heart attack symptoms, Doctors should always consider a patient’s medical history and risk factors.
+When evaluating heart attack symptoms, Doctors should always consider a patient’s history and risk factors.
 A failure to diagnose can occur when providers ignore warning signs such as:

 • A family history of heart disease;